 Helps non-native students develop skills that allow them to succeed in academic reading and writing assignments.
 Writing emphasis is on structure of the paragraph and the grammatical structure of well-written English sentences.
 Reading skills are developed through reading and discussing a variety of texts and articles.
 This is a non-matriculating course; the credit hours do not count toward the total credit hours required for graduation.
-Students must pass with a B- or better, and ESL COMPASS scores of 90 or above.
-Students will then take the regular COMPASS test for placement in ENG 99 or ENG 101.
+Students must have a P (pass) to move on to the next course.
+They then will take the standard COMPASS test for placement in ENG 99 or ENG 101.
+Students who receive an X will be required to take ENG 88 again the following semester.